Isaac P. Gray: Senator

-Democrat
+Governor of Indiana

-Lieutenant Governor
+Lieutenant governor

 In 1876, Gray was nominated to run for Lieutenant Governor of Indiana on the ticket with James D. Williams in hope of gaining the vote of disaffected Republicans.
 The ploy worked, and they won the election.
 Despite the success, he was disliked by a large number of Democrats, who recalled his treatment of them in the Senate.
 When he sought the nomination for governor in the 1880 convention, he was overwhelmingly defeated, but nominated to run again as Lieutenant Governor, this time with Franklin Landers.
 Only a month later, Governor Williams died and Gray was elevated to his position.

 During his time as governor, Gray accomplished very little, as there were only three months remaining in the term.
 Gray and Landers lost the election, and Gray attempted one last move to stay in public office.
 He was able to use his friends in the Senate to have his name entered as the Democratic candidate for Senator in 1881, but was defeated in the vote 81–62.
 He then returned to his law practice, but attempted a run for governor again in 1884 at the Democratic convention.
 By then, resistance to him had dissipated somewhat, and he won the nomination.